 Docker: Implementation of a container which is portable using a concept of image

-Container: Group of processes contained in a isolated environment.
-Isolation provided by concepts like cgroups and namespaces.
+Container: Group of processes contained in an isolated environment.
+The isolation provided by concepts like groups and namespaces.

 Docker image is a Layer in the system.

 Data structure which resides in memory and is persisted in SQLite store

 A docker container is basically a process or a set of processes running in isolation with a predefined provisioned file system.

 A container is a collection of processes that have access to the files in the image.

 The pull command will download the image and all its parents needed to create the containers with that image.
 The tag parameter is usually used as the part of the name, but if your container evolves, or includes different versions of the software used, it’s nice to tag them without changing the base image name.

 The create command is used to instantiate the container from the image

 To start and stop the container, naturally, you’ll use the